ludoo0d0a/geocaching-api/README.md

 ## Setup

-To setup API, replace your API keys values in config files :
+To setup API, replace your API keys values in config-api file (copied from template) :
 > cp default-config-api.js config-api.js

+## Tests

 Mocha tests require OAuth token produced after OAUth authorization.
 Since it requires UI, token should be retrieved in exemple app (in /account page) and copied into config-tokens.